github/codeql-coding-standards/docs/user_manual.md

 - **Automated** - the queries for the rule find contraventions directly.
 - **Audit only** - the queries for the rule does not find contraventions directly, but instead report a list of _candidates_ that can be used as input into a manual audit.
 For example, `A10-0-1` (_Public inheritance shall be used to implement 'is-a' relationship_) is not directly amenable to static analysis, but CodeQL can be used to produce a list of all the locations that use public inheritance so they can be manually reviewed.
+- **Strict only** - the queries for the rule find contraventions directly, but find results which are strongly indicated to be intentional, and where adding a _deviation report_ may be extra burden on developers.
+For example, in `RULE-2-8` (_A project should not contain unused object definitions_), declaring objects with `__attribute__((unused))` may be preferable to a _deviation report_, which will not suppress relevant compiler warnings, and therefore would otherwise require developer double-entry.

 Each supported rule is implemented as one or more CodeQL queries, with each query covering an aspect of the rule.
 In many coding standards, the rules cover non-trivial semantic properties of the codebase under analysis.